apache/libcloud-site/source/about.md

 * Python 3.11 (since 3.6.0)
 * PyPy 3.7+

-First version which introduced Python 3 support was 0.7.1.

-Support for Python 3.6 has been dropped in **Libcloud 3.5.0**.
+Support for Python 3.6 has been dropped in **Libcloud 3.7.0**.

 Support for Python 3.5 has been dropped in **Libcloud 3.6.0**.

 Support for Python 2.7 and Python 3.4 has been dropped in **Libcloud 3.0.0**.

+First version which included Python 3 support was 0.7.1.

 Support for Python 2.4 has been dropped in **Libcloud 0.4.0**, Python 2.5 in 2016 and Python 2.6 and 3.3 in **Libcloud 2.3.0**.